210222-reston-java-msa/demos/week3/README.md

 > *Scroll to the bottom to view QC questions marked with a :interrobang:.
-These may not be asked until your final QC and in panels since you will NOT have QC next weel Monday March 15th.
-Your Project 1 presentations will take the place of QC.*
+These may not be asked until your final QC and in panels since you will have QC next weel Monday March 15th.*
 # Hibernate
 The Hibernate framework is a ORM (Object-Relational Mapping) implementation which is built around JDBC.